jimmy57/moodle-block_course_overview_plus/README.txt

 5. Head to your MyMoodle page and in the configuration set Display on Page Types to My Home Page.

 This is the official Moodle method and has a slight side effect in that it will appear on all MyMoodle pages including block configuration screens.
-An alternative I use is to rename all instances of course_overview_plus to course_overview and overwrite the existing block, but this will have to do done every time you upgrade Moodle.
+An alternative I use is to rename all instances of course_overview_plus to course_overview and overwrite the existing block, but this will have to be done every time you upgrade Moodle.